sivaram143/hello-world/key-points.md

       - Dependency Injection: It is a software design pattern in which one or more dependencies (or services) are injected, or passed by reference, into a dependent object.
       - Ref: https://blog.risingstack.com/fundamental-node-js-design-patterns/
 * Cluster - cluster consists of a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.
+* Sharding - Sharding is the process of storing data records across multiple machines and is MongoDB's approach to meeting the demands of data growth.
+As the size of the data increases, a single machine may not be sufficient to store the data nor provide an acceptable read and write throughput.
+* Replication: A replica set in MongoDB is a group of mongod processes that maintain the same data set.

 http://ux.stackexchange.com/questions/44170/how-to-handle-multiple-versions-of-same-application-with-different-set-of-featur